brandonrobertz/artificial_seinfeld/README.md

 The full corpus is split into three chunks: 30% validation, 60% training, 10% test.
 During hyperparameter optimization, we do a full model generation, training, and evaluation cycle five times, returning the average training and test loss.
-The optimizer looks to minimize our test loss.
+The optimizer looks to minimize our test, not train, loss to avoid overfitting.
+We also use dropout to break symmetry and improve model generalization.

-The overall theory here is that we could generate a full Seinfeld script by training a model for each character, then have the models feed off each other, and generate dialogue for scenes.
+The overall theory here is that we could generate a full Seinfeld script by training a model for each character, training a model to develop a synopsis and outline, and then gather the outputs into a series of scenes.

 ## Getting Started - Character Models